 This is not Maughan's first time attending the national competition.
 In 2019 she qualified for the same events through USA Track & Field which is another branch of the Junior Olympics.

-TJ Morton is Maughan's coach for the 800-meter and Conley's coach for the high jump.
+TJ Moulton is Maughan's coach for the 800-meter and Conley's coach for the high jump.
 As part of Maughan's training, she does a revolving series of exercises five days a week including split 400-meters, ladders and long distance running of various intensities.
 These are either done at Cheney High School in Washington or at SSHS.

 Both girls expect the heat to pose the biggest challenge for them.